414owen/game-of-life-gba/README.md

-# Conway's Game of Life GBA
+# Conway's Game of Life for Gameboy Advance

 ## Setup